arXiv/arxiv-docs/source/about/principles.md

 transition of arXiv to another institution.

 ***
-<sup1</supFunders may make their payment of membership fees for individual institutions conditional on those institutions designating the funder their proxy.
+ Funders may make their payment of membership fees for individual institutions conditional on those institutions designating the funder their proxy.
 However, monitoring such requirements would be beyond arXiv’s purview.

-<sup2</supSpecifics of the composition, terms, selection, and goals of the Scientific Advisory Board and the Member
-Advisory Board will be articulated in the groups’ bylaws (to be developed).
+Specifics of the composition, terms, selection, and goals of the Scientific Advisory Board and the Member Advisory Board will be articulated in the groups’ bylaws (to be developed).

-<sup3</supCUL’s indirect costs include library and departmental administration; staff support (finance/budget, human resources, facility staff, and staff IT); and maintenance, custodial, utility, and other facility related costs for the building.
+CUL’s indirect costs include library and departmental administration; staff support (finance/budget, human resources, facility staff, and staff IT); and maintenance, custodial, utility, and other facility related costs for the building.

-<sup4</supSee the arXiv Membership Program section about the specifics of the five-year commitment.
+See the arXiv Membership Program section about the specifics of the five-year commitment.

 ***
 _Revisions:_